Red fox: Subspecies

-The 3rd edition of Mammal Species of the World listed 45 subspecies as valid.
+The third edition of Mammal Species of the World listed 45 subspecies as valid.
 In 2010, a distinct 46th subspecies, the Sacramento Valley red fox (V. v. patwin), which inhabits the grasslands of the Sacramento Valley, was identified through mitochondrial haplotype studies.
-Castello (2018) recognized 30 subspecies of the Old World red fox and nine subspecies of the North American red fox as valid.
+Castelló (2018) recognized 30 subspecies of the Old World red fox and nine subspecies of the North American red fox as valid.

-Substantial gene pool mixing between different subspecies is known; British red foxes have crossbred extensively with red foxes imported from Germany, France, Belgium, Sardinia and possibly Siberia and Scandinavia.
+It is known that substantial gene pool mixing occurs between different subspecies.
+For example, British red foxes have crossbred extensively with red foxes imported from Germany, France, Belgium, Sardinia and possibly Siberia and Scandinavia.
 However, genetic studies suggest very little differences between red foxes sampled across Europe.
 Lack of genetic diversity is consistent with the red fox being a highly agile species, with one red fox covering 320 km in under a year's time.

-Red fox subspecies in Eurasia and North Africa are divided into two categories:
+Heptner & Naumov (1998) divide subspecies in Eurasia and North Africa into two categories based on morphological features: